dercode-solutions-2025/DittoVM/README.md

 v0.8 - Added a sleep command.
 It sleeps (in milliseconds) based on the value of the current cell.

+v0.9 - Added an exit command.
+It exits with an error code, based off the current cell.

 # Future updates
 Since DittoVM is already turing-complete, I might add some of these in the future: